 - Wolfram Mathematica comes with a very mature library that contains almost every elementary and special functions you’d require in solving modern computational problems.

 - It can solve a wide range of systems of equations, including diophantine equations, differential equations (ODEs/PDEs/DAEs/DDEs/SDEs), and recurrence relations.

 - Wolfram Mathematica equips users with robust multivariate statistics libraries, data and text mining tools, control system libraries, and signal processing libraries.

-- The interface is very general purpose and sits well with modern technologies such as blockchain, microcontrollers, online accessibility to just say a few.
+- The interface is very general-purpose and sits well with modern technologies such as blockchain, microcontrollers, online accessibility, just to say a few.

 Magma is a robust computer algebra system that combines advanced numerical computing features seamlessly with an easy to use yet effective user interface.
 It has widespread usage in the fields of pure mathematics and is featured extensively in research.
 Magma can handle several types of problems associated with the areas of algebra, number theory, algebraic geometry, and algebraic combinatorics.
 It is distributed by the University of Sydney and comes with a non-commercial proprietary license.

 - It features asymptotically fast algorithms for elementary mathematical operations like the Schönhage–Strassen algorithm, Elliptic Curve Method, Quadratic sieve, Number field sieve, among others.

 - Magma comes with the KANT computer algebra system by default, which allows the convenient computation of algebraic number fields.